These Smoked Gouda & Chive Scones come together in just minutes, make the house smell amazing, have great texture, and are SO tasty!

 - 1 cup Buttermilk*

 - 1 Large egg

 - Preheat oven to 400 F (200 C).
 Line baking sheet with parchment paper.

 - In a large bowl, combine flour, baking powder, sugar, salt, garlic powder, smoked paprika, and chives.

-- Chop 6 Tbsp of chilled butter into small cubes, reserve the remaining 2 Tbsp.
+- Chop 6 tablespoon of chilled butter into small cubes, reserve the remaining 2 Tbsp.

 - Cut chopped butter into dry ingredients using a fork (or two!) or a pastry blender / cutter until mixture is distributed throughout, and mixture resembles gravel.

 - Whisk egg into buttermilk.
 Add egg mixture to dry ingredients, stir JUST until combined - mixture will be a little sticky.

 - Turn dough out onto a floured surface, sprinkling some flour on top.
 Gently knead for a few seconds, then gather dough up into a ball.

 - Press down to a disk that’s an even 1" thickness, cut into 6 wedges.

 - Transfer scones to prepared baking sheet.

 - Melt reserved butter, brush about half of it onto scones.